incoming-inc/ios-template-app/custom-notification-ui.md

 ### Re-generate provisioning profiles ###

 Provisioning profiles must be re­generated so that the app group service is enabled when building your application.
-In the Apple Developer Portal, go to “Provisioning Profiles”,and generate a provisioning profile __for each app ID__.
+In the Apple Developer Portal, go to “Provisioning Profiles”, and __generate a provisioning profile for each app ID__.

 ## XCode project configuration